ajaygunalan/mycobot_ros2/README.md

    ros2 run mycobot_moveit_demos plan_around_objects
    ```

-   This program will add a collision object (e.g., a box or cylinder) into MoveIt’s planning scene, then plan a motion for the arm to reach a target on the other side of the object ([Add and Plan Around Objects Using MoveIt 2 – ROS 2 Jazzy](https://automaticaddison.com/add-and-plan-around-objects-using-moveit-2-ros-2-jazzy/#:~:text=ros2%20run%20mycobot_moveit_demos%20plan_around_objects)).
+   This program will add a collision object (e.g., a box or cylinder) into MoveIt’s planning scene, then plan a motion for the arm to reach a target on the other side of the object.
 The MoveIt Visual Tools library is used to visualize the scene and trajectory in RViz (you may see markers or messages in RViz confirming the object addition).

 3. **Observe in RViz:** In RViz, you should see the obstacle appear (usually as a colored shape) and the planned trajectory drawn, avoiding the object.
 The program likely also triggers execution; the arm in Gazebo should move, taking a path around the virtual object.

    If the program doesn’t auto-execute, you can manually execute the trajectory: look for a prompt or use the RViz MotionPlanning panel to execute the last planned path.

 **Key Points:** This demo introduces the **Planning Scene Interface**.
-The code programmatically added a collision object into the environment and then planned a path to a goal while avoiding it ([Add and Plan Around Objects Using MoveIt 2 – ROS 2 Jazzy](https://automaticaddison.com/add-and-plan-around-objects-using-moveit-2-ros-2-jazzy/#:~:text=In%20this%20tutorial%2C%20we%20will,movements%20while%20avoiding%20these%20obstacles)) ([Add and Plan Around Objects Using MoveIt 2 – ROS 2 Jazzy](https://automaticaddison.com/add-and-plan-around-objects-using-moveit-2-ros-2-jazzy/#:~:text=,Build%20the%20Package)).
+The code programmatically added a collision object into the environment and then planned a path to a goal while avoiding it.
 In practice, you can use this method to make the robot avoid known obstacles.
-The `moveit_visual_tools` dependency was added to publish helpful visualizations in RViz ([Add and Plan Around Objects Using MoveIt 2 – ROS 2 Jazzy](https://automaticaddison.com/add-and-plan-around-objects-using-moveit-2-ros-2-jazzy/#:~:text=cd%20)) ([Add and Plan Around Objects Using MoveIt 2 – ROS 2 Jazzy](https://automaticaddison.com/add-and-plan-around-objects-using-moveit-2-ros-2-jazzy/#:~:text=Add%20this%3A)).
+The `moveit_visual_tools` dependency was added to publish helpful visualizations in RViz.
 After running, you might see the arm take a detour around the object instead of a straight line, confirming the obstacle avoidance.

 ----